-For both fee-for-service and MCO members, once the monthly budget amount has been established, the member will develop a detailed monthly budget that identifies the goods and services that will be purchased and the employees that will be hired to meet the assessed needs of the member.
+Once the monthly budget amount has been established, the member will develop a detailed monthly budget that identifies the goods and services that will be purchased and the employees that will be hired to meet the assessed needs of the member.
 The budget is sent to the FMS to identify what goods and services are approved for purchase and the employees that will be submitting timecards to the FMS for payment.
-The member can modify services and adjust dollar amounts among line items in the individual budget without changing the member's authorized service plan as long as it does not exceed the authorized budget amount.
-Current monthly expenditures must also be taken into consideration when adjusting the CCO budget mid-month.
-The member must submit a new budget to the FMS that identifies the changes.
+The member can modify services and adjust dollar amounts among line items in the individual budget without changing the service plan as long as it does not exceed the authorized budget amount.
+They must submit a new budget to the FMS that identifies the changes.
 The FMS must receive all modifications to the individual budget within the month when the changes occur and will monitor the new budget to assure the changes do not exceed the authorized budget amount.
 The Individual Support Broker and the FMS will both monitor to assure expenses are allowable expenses.